-Kontsevich-Soibelman [115] got around the analytic difficulties in Fukaya's arguments by working with rigid analytic spaces.
-They started with an integral affine structure on S^2 with 24 singular points such that the monodromy of the affine structure around each singular point is $\begin{pmatrix} 1 & 1 \\ 0 & 1 \end{pmatrix}$, and managed to reconstruct a non-Archimedean analytic K3 surface.
-The basic idea is to attach an automorphism to each gradient flow line in Fukaya's construction, and use them to modify the gluing between charts on the mirror, thereby canceling the effect of the non-trivial monodromy of the affine structure around the discriminant locus.
+Kontsevich and Soibelman [107] got around the analytic difficulties in Fukaya's arguments by working with rigid analytic spaces.
+They started with an integral affine structure on S^2 with 24 singular points such that the monodromy of the affine structure around each singular point is the simplest one: $\begin{pmatrix} 1 & 1 \\ 0 & 1 \end{pmatrix}$, and managed to construct a non-Archimedean analytic K3 surface.
+The basic idea is to attach an automorphism to each gradient flow line in Fukaya's construction, and modify the gluing between complex charts in the mirror by these automorphisms, thereby resolving the incompatibilities between charts which arise from the nontrivial monodromy of the affine structure around the discriminant locus.
+A crucial step in their argument is a key lemma showing that when two gradient flow lines intersect, one can always add new lines together with new automorphisms attached so that the composition around each intersection point is the identity.
+This is called the scattering phenomenon, which assures that the composition of automorphisms attached to lines crossed by a path is independent of the path chosen, hence guaranteeing that the modified gluings are consistent.